ToriiX/torirobinson.github.io/README.md

 #### Iris Dataset
 **Goal:** Explore species feature variation within (intra) and between (inter) three species of Iris found in North America.
 The results can be used for species classification and further development of Machine Learning models for classification.

 **Data source:** Kaggle.com

-**Skills:**  Data preparation, Data Analyses, Correlation Matrices, and various Visualizations (including heatmap, violin plot, bar plots, boxplots, KDE plot), PCA.
+**Skills:**  Data preparation, Data Analyses, Correlation Matrices, and various Visualizations (including heatmap, violin plot, bar plots, boxplots, KDE plot) and PCA.

 ###### See project and code: [Iris Data Exploration code and insights](https://github.com/ToriiX/Iris__dataset_EDA/blob/main/Iris_extended_dataset_EDA_PCA_analysis.ipynb)

 #### Global Air Pollution
 **Goal:** Explore the WHO's Global Air Pollution data to create an overall picture of the data and what the data tells us.

 **I looked at:**
 - Where and when most of the data were collected
 - The timeline development of the concentration of the different pollutants